juaml/junifer/docs/extending/parcellations.rst

 	with: registering_my_parcellation.py

-Afterwards, continue configuring the rest of the pipeline in this YAML file, and you will be able to use this parcellation using the name you gave the parcellation when registering it.
+Afterwards continue configuring the rest of the pipeline in this YAML file, and you will be able to use this parcellation using the name you gave the parcellation when registering it.
 For example, we can add a :class:`junifer.markers.parcel_aggregation.ParcelAggregation` marker to demonstrate how this can be done: